jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 3. Change zoom value of the first stop to 12, and change the radius size to **1.5px**.

-4. Assign the zoom level ofthe second stop to 15, and change the radius size to **1.58**.
+4. Assign the zoom level of the second stop to 15, and change the radius size to **1.58**.
 <p align="center">
       <img src="Images/zoom-levels.PNG">
     </p>